illusion0001/illusion0001.github.io/_posts/2021-02-15-t1-head-crash-bug-fix.md

 ---
 layout: post
 title: "Solving the Infected's Severed Head Crash Bug in The Last of Us (PlayStation 3)"
 subtitles: "Is it a Head?
 Is it a bottle?
 No!
 It's a game bug.
-Solved by 2 bedroom coders."
+Solved by 2 bedroom coders.
+Part 1."
 categories: Patches
 tags: tlou ps3 rpcs3 patches
+banner: /assets/images/t1r-ps4-head-crash/t1r-head-banner.png
 ---

 Is it a Head?
 Is it a bottle?
 No!
 It's a game bug.

 Solved by 2 bedroom coders.
+Part 1.

 Your move.
 Naughty Dog.